tallbl0nde/NX-Activity-Log/README.md

   * I think I know a way to fix this but if it impacts you you'll have to launch this app in title mode for now.
 * Having a lot of games logged causes a long pause/freeze when loading the 'All Activity' screen
   * Once I learn how to handle threads this won't be a problem :)

+## Translations

+If you'd like to translate the app or fix an issue with a translation, please make a pull request to [this repo](https://github.com/tallbl0nde/NX-Activity-Log-Translations)!
+I'll add all the relevant code here (if need be) once I see the request :)

 ## Credits